 You could lose all your hair.
-This includes your eyelashes, eyebrows, underarm, leg, and sometimes pubic hair.
+This includes your eyelashes, eyebrows, underarms, legs, and sometimes pubic hair.
 Your hair will usually grow back once treatment has finished but it is likely to be softer.
-It may grow back a different color or be curlier than before.
+It may grow back a different colour or be curlier than before.

 You might be offered scalp cooling to help reduce hair loss.

 To help prevent kidney damage, it is important to drink plenty of water.
 You might also have fluids in your vein before, during, and after treatment.
 You have blood tests before your treatments to check how well your kidneys are working.